Common questions about Tribe

 What is the cost of adaptive training?

-To upskill a carer, care companies incur a £3,500 training charge.
-Accelerated by Brexit, industry churn has now been increased to 33% which has made it impossible to train new carers fast enough.
+To upskill a support provider, care companies incur a £3,500 training charge.
+Accelerated by Brexit, industry churn has now been increased to 33% which has made it impossible to train new support providers fast enough.
 Training charges incurred by care companies are being passed on to local government with administration charges as high as 30% - This is a particularly big problem in rural areas and clearly the model is no longer sustainable.
 Using Tribe, these costs can be avoided.

 Will I gain any qualifications?